nick-gaudreau/net-microservices/README.md

-# Playground for NET-MicroServices with Kubernetes, Docker, gRPC
+# Playground for NET-MicroServices with Kubernetes, Docker, RabbitMQ and gRPC
 ** NOT PRODUCTION READY **